yojoots/libbitcoin-system-wiki/ECDSA-&-DER-Signatures.md

 // Verify Signature.
 std::cout << verify_signature(my_pubkey, my_hash, my_signature) << std::endl;
 ```
-**Deterministic ECSDA Signatures**
+**Deterministic ECDSA Signatures**

-Signing in Libbitcoin results in deterministic ECSDA signatures, which means that the "random" `k` value used to derive the signature is not actually random, but derived deterministically from both the message and private key.
+Signing in Libbitcoin results in deterministic ECDSA signatures, which means that the "random" `k` value used to derive the signature is not actually random, but derived deterministically from both the message and private key.

 This means that a signature generated in Libbitcoin will always be the same for a given message and private key.